Refer to 5–Finding Bad Memories and Healing Issues to identify trauma memories related to your self-control issues listed below.

 TRUTH AND TRANSFORMATION STATEMENTS

-I can be self-controlled and resist temptation, and I am able to say no to ungodliness and worldly desires.
+I can be self-controlled and resist temptation, and I can say no to ungodliness and worldly desires.
 Titus 2:12; Pr.
 25:28

 Self-control is one of the qualities of the Christian life I am developing, along with faith, moral excellence, knowledge, perseverance, godliness, kindness, and love, which I will increase in my life so that I am not useless or ineffective nor unfruitful in the true knowledge of Christ Jesus.
 As long as I practice these things, I will never stumble.